Beyond Burgers: AI Food Styling for Diets and Cuisines

 Next steps

 If you’re ready to move beyond generic burger shots and stock photos, start with one hero dish.
 Capture it once with your phone, then use Yummify to spin out vegan, gluten-free, halal, or cuisine-specific variants for your top channel.
-Watch how guests respond over the next week-click-through, add-to-cart, and reviews will tell you quickly whether your new visuals are working.
+Watch how guests respond over the next week-click-through, add-to-cart, and reviews will tell you quickly whether your new visuals are working with AI food styling for specialty diets.
 When you’re ready to scale, explore our plans at /#pricing and turn AI food styling into a repeatable system across every menu, marketplace, and location.

 FAQ